MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 ## Raising, throwing, and customizing your errors

+In this section we will learn

+* how to raise errors.
+* re-throw original errors.
-in this section we will learn how to raise errors, re-throw original errors, and create your own defined errors Raise errors statements sql server provides two statement to raise errors RAISEERROR
+* create your own defined errors.

+Raise errors statements
+sql server provides two statement to raise errors RAISEERROR
-THROW (microsoft recommend using it on new application)
+`THROW` (microsoft recommend using it on new application)

 ```sql
 RAISEERROR ssyntax